Sadeqsoli/Unity-WebGL-JSLib/README.md

 ### Audio Stream (Microphone Permission)

-This repository includes a plugin to find an array of microphones .
+This repository includes a plugin to find an array of microphones, and alows for local streaming after getting mic permission in unity webGL.
 ## Unity Editor Extensions

 This repository includes custom Unity editor extensions to facilitate the creation and management of JavaScript libraries for WebGL builds.